Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Smoothness

 \section{Smoothness}

-There are several definitions of smoothness to be found in the literature.
-We adopt the philosophy that a smooth structure on a $C^{*}$-algebra should come from a spectral triple (or, equivalently, from an unbounded bimodule).
-The most important features of a smooth subalgebra are stability under holomorphic functional calculus, implying $K$-equivalence, and smooth functional calculus for selfadjoint elements.
-We will show our smooth algebras satisfy these properties.
-Moreover, we give sufficient conditions for an unbounded module to define a smooth structure.
+We adopt the philosophy that spectral triples should be a source of smooth structures $C^{*}$-algebras.
+The most important feature of a smooth subalgebra is stability under holomorphic functional calculus, implying $K$-equivalence.
+We will show our smooth algebras satisfy this property.
+Moreover, we show that regular spectral triples \cite{Conspec} are smooth in our sense, providing us with numerous examples.
 Subsequently, we turn to the notion of a smooth $C^{*}$-module over a $C^{*}$-algebra equipped with a smooth structure.
-In this and subsequent sections, unless otherwise stated, all operator algebras will be assumed to have a unit.
+All operator algebras are assumed to have a completely bounded countable approximate unit.